 PADILLA BRAND HISTORY

-Padilla is a boutique brand named for brand founder Ernesto Padilla who is also the son of celebrated Cuban poet Heberto Padilla.
+Padilla is a boutique brand named for brand founder Ernesto Padilla, who is also the son of celebrated Cuban poet Heberto Padilla.
 The Padilla family owned land in the well-known tobacco-growing province of Pinar del Río in Cuba.
 They contracted workers to farm the land and sold their tobacco to factories and brokers in Havana.
 When the Cuban Revolution unfolded, Heberto Padilla found himself at odds with Fidel Castro’s regime.
-Initially, he was permitted to continue his writing endeavors by Fidel’s government under the auspices that he not address politics.
+Initially, he was permitted to continue his writing endeavors by Fidel’s government under the auspices that he wouldn’t address politics.
 However, as oppression of Cubans spread, Heberto spoke out.
 Eventually, he was targeted and imprisoned.
-He was placed under house arrest from 1972 to 1980.
-The family sent Ernesto to Miami at 6 years old to join relatives who had fled the communist dictatorship years earlier.
-He remembered his father as always smoking a cigar.
+He was placed under house arrest from 1972 until 1980.
+The family sent six-year-old Ernesto to Miami to join relatives who had fled the communist dictatorship years earlier.
+Ernesto remembered his father as always smoking a cigar.

-In 2003, Ernesto Padilla began to pursue making his own cigars with a fixation on introducing something stronger than the milder profiles common during the Cigar Boom years of the 1990s.
+In 2003, Ernesto Padilla began to pursue making his own cigars, wanting to create stronger blends than the milder profiles that were common during the Cigar Boom of the 1990s.
 He got his start working for Nick Perdomo, owner of Perdomo Cigars.
 After a short time, he set out to develop his own brand.
-Early Padilla cigars scored consistently high in Cigar Aficionado and made three back-to-back appearances in the publication’s ‘Top 25 Cigars of the Year’ rankings.
-The brand benefited greatly from the boutique cigar craze that spread throughout the mid-2000s, and especially by the fact that the legendary Jose ‘Pepin’ Garcia (known as Pepin) made a number of the company’s first releases.
+Early Padilla cigars consistently scored high ratings in Cigar Aficionado with three consecutive rankings in the publication’s ‘Top 25 Cigars of the Year.’
+The brand benefited from the boutique cigar craze of the mid-2000s, and also because legendary cigarmaker Jose ‘Pepin’ Garcia blended and produced the company’s first releases.

-Like a handful of other emerging boutique brand owners, Ernesto recognized the talents of Pepin and was thoroughly impressed with the cigar-maker’s natural ability to blend premium tobaccos with a demonstrably Cuban tradition.
-Padilla contracted the Garcia family to make his cigars at their small, but increasingly sought-out Miami-based cigar factory.
-The Garcias had only recently immigrated to the States in 2002 from Cuba, where Pepin spent decades as a master cigar-maker charged with training hundreds of rollers for iconic brands like Montecristo and Romeo y Julieta.
-Today, the Garcia family is known best for making the lauded My Father and La Aroma de Cuba brands, among several others.
+Like other emerging boutique brand owners, Ernesto recognized the talents of the Garcias and was thoroughly impressed with the Pepin Garcia’s natural ability to blend premium tobaccos according to old-world Cuban traditions.
+Padilla contracted the Garcia family to make his cigars at their small but distinguished Miami-based cigar factory.
+In 2002, the Garcias had only recently immigrated to the States from Cuba, where Pepin spent decades as a master cigarmaker charged with training hundreds of rollers to produce iconic Cuban brands, including Montecristo and Romeo y Julieta.
+Today, the Garcia family is known best for making the top-rated My Father and La Aroma de Cuba brands, among others.

 PADILLA BRAND OVERVIEW

-Brand owner Ernesto Padilla’s highest-rated cigar to date is the Padilla Miami blend, which earned 94 points in Cigar Aficionado in 2009.
-The medium to full-bodied profile is drafted from an entirely Nicaraguan recipe that shows off notes of chocolate and whiskey with a complex finish.
-Padilla Reserva, made by Oliva Cigar Company, also earned high marks with a ‘Top 25’ appearance in 2014 and a 93-point score for its woody and citrus notes.
-A Cuban-seed wrapper leaf grown in Ecuador enshrouds a balanced core of Nicaraguan long-fillers.
-The 92-rated Padilla Miami 8 &11 has been in the market a little longer than other releases and made it into the ‘Top 25’ releases of 2015.
-The blend has been produced in Miami, as well as outside the U.S. over the years.
-Its profile of oak, pine and dried fruit resonated with the critics.
+In 2009, the critics in Cigar Aficionado rated Padilla Miami 94 points, making it the highest-rated blend in the Padilla portfolio to date.
+Its medium to full-bodied profile was drafted entirely from a Nicaraguan recipe that shows off notes of chocolate and whiskey with a complex finish.
+Padilla Reserva, made by Oliva Cigar Company, also earned high marks with a ‘Top 25’ appearance in 2014 and a 93-point score for its intricate profile of wood, pepper, and citrus.
+A Cuban-seed wrapper leaf, grown in Ecuador, covered a balanced core of Nicaraguan long-fillers.
+The 92-rated Padilla Miami 8 &11 was a cornerstone for the brand for years, earning a ‘Top 25’ ranking for 2015.
+The blend has been produced in Miami as well as outside the U.S. The critics enjoyed its profile of oak, pine, and dried fruit.

-In 1968, Heberto Padilla was jailed by Fidel Castro for publishing writings the dictator found disruptive to his communist agenda.
-Ernesto came out with Padilla 1968 to commemorate the event.
-The 93-rated smoke debuted for around $6 with a recipe of Nicaraguan and Honduran long-fillers below a Nicaraguan wrapper leaf.
-Notes of earth, cedar, and coffee beans characterize the blend.
-The series has been released in a handful of popular additional wrapper options starting at under $2.50 per cigar.
-Padilla 1968 Black Bear is drafted from a Pennsylvania Broadleaf wrapper that displays medium to full-bodied flavors dark of chocolate with an amplified sweetness on the finish.
-There is also a Padilla 1948 cigar which celebrates the year that Heberto Padilla’s first book was published.
+In 1968, Ernesto’s father, Heberto Padilla, was jailed by Fidel Castro for publishing writings the dictator found disruptive to his communist agenda.
+Ernesto came out with his Padilla 1968 blend to commemorate the event.
+The 93-rated smoke debuted for around $6 and was blended from a recipe of Nicaraguan and Honduran long-fillers tucked under a Nicaraguan wrapper leaf.
+Notes of earth, cedar, and coffee bean characterized the blend.
+The series has been released in a handful of additional wrapper options that also sold for generous discounts.
+Padilla 1968 Black Bear was drafted from a Pennsylvania Broadleaf wrapper that displayed medium to full-bodied flavors of dark chocolate with an amplified sweetness on the finish.
+Ernesto also blended Padilla 1948, which celebrated the year that Heberto Padilla’s first book was published.

-Named for the Greek Goddess of the Hunt, Padilla Artemis premiered with a medium to full-bodied, peppery sweetness courtesy of its Corojo wrapper and Nicaraguan binder and filler tobaccos.
-Because Ernesto elects to closeout certain product lines as he introduces new cigars into the mix, occasionally we may sell out of one blend or another until more cigars are produced.
-Such a scenario is common among small-batch brands.
+Named for the Greek Goddess of the Hunt, Padilla Artemis displays a medium to full-bodied profile with a peppery sweetness, courtesy of its Corojo wrapper and Nicaraguan binder and filler tobaccos.
+The Dominus blend is finished in an oily Corojo wrapper that offers more spice.
+Because Ernesto elects to close out certain product lines as he introduces new cigars to the market, we occasionally sell out of one blend or another until more cigars are produced, which is common among small-batch brands.

 Jump To: